Department of Civil and Environmental Engineering

 Tsinghua University, China

-Dr. Xia Deihua (Dennis) Associate Professor, School of Environmental Science and Engineering,
+Dr. WANG Peng, Peter Professor, School of Environmental Science and Engineering,

 Sun Yat-sen University, China

-Dr. Zhou Wenwen (Shirley) Adjunct Associate Professor, Department of Civil & Environmental Engineering, Hong Kong University of Science and Technology
+Dr. ZHOU Wenwen, Shelley Adjunct Professor, Department of Civil & Environmental Engineering, Hong Kong University of Science and Technology;

-Dr. Tsang Chiu Wa (Daniel) Associate Professor, Department of Civil & Environmental
+Dr. TSANG Chiu Wa, Daniel Professor, Department of Civil & Environmental Engineering,

 Engineering, Sun Yat-sen University, China